MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 - Keep tasks glanceable.
 The skill must allow users to multitask with minimal visual attention.
 Consider every piece of information on the card canvas and eliminate anything that is not required.

 ### Add visual elements to your skill

+>[!NOTE] Keep in mind that Cortana is primarily voice-driven, and that not all Cortana-compatible devices have screens.

 Cortana supports Bot Framework cards, which are rich graphical controls that can contain text, images, and interactive buttons.
 Skills may include the following cards: